-ANP = atrial natriuretic peptide cyclic GMP = cyclic guanosine monophosphate GFR = glomerular filtration rate fluid osmolality must be involved in regulating renal water excretion, or perhaps there is a "resetting" of the vasopressin osmostat.
+ANP = atrial natriuretic peptide cyclic GMP = cyclic guanosine monophosphate GFR = glomerular filtration rate

-The discovery of aldosterone seemed to be a key to renal sodium excretion and thus to extracellular fluid volume regulation.
-Yet, when excessive amounts of aldosterone are administered to normal persons, only limited sodium retention occurs, and no edema appears-that is, "aldosterone or mineralocorticoid escape" occurs On the other hand, when exogenous aldosterone is administered to patients with cirrhosis or cardiac failure, they do not escape from the sodiumretaining effect of aldosterone, and thus ascites and pulmonary edema, respectively, worsen.
+The discovery of aldosterone seemed to be a key to renal sodium excretion and thus to extracellular fluid volume regulation.5 Yet, when excessive amounts of aldosterone are administered to normal persons, only limited sodium retention occurs, and no edema appears-that is, "aldosterone or mineralocorticoid escape" occurs On the other hand, when exogenous aldosterone is administered to patients with cirrhosis or cardiac failure, they do not escape from the sodiumretaining effect of aldosterone, and thus ascites and pulmonary edema, respectively, worsen.
 The hormone, atrial natriuretic peptide (ANP), was then discovered,6 and it was thought that sodium retention in heart failure and cirrhosis might be due to a deficiency of this hormone.
 When the ANP level was measured, however, the plasma concentrations were increased, not decreased, in both heart failure and cirrhosis.7 Moreover, although exogenous ANP administration causes an increase in urinary flow and sodium excretion in normal subjects, when it is administered to patients with heart failure and cirrhosis, there is a renal resistance to the hormone.8-10 These examples are just a few of the apparent paradoxes that must be addressed when attempting to understand how body fluid volume and composition are regulated.
 In this presentation, we propose a unifying hypothesis of volume regulation that addresses these paradoxes.
 The validity of this hypothesis will be examined in the circumstances of low- and high-output cardiac failure, cirrhosis, and pregnancy.

-Figure 1.-A decrease in cardiac output or peripheral arterial resistance initiates sodium and water retention in disorders involving edema (from Schrier with permission).
+Figure 1.-A decrease in cardiac output or peripheral arterial resistance initiates sodium and water retention in disorders involving edema (from Schrier18 with permission).